Stan Wawrinka: Personal life

 In 2009, Wawrinka was living in Saint-Barthélemy, about 20 km north of Lausanne, with his wife Ilham Vuilloud, a Swiss television presenter and former fashion model.
 They got married on 15 December 2009.
 Vuilloud gave birth to the couple's child, a girl named Alexia, on 12 February 2010.
 On 4 January 2011, Swiss media reported that Wawrinka separated from the family, less than one year after his daughter's birth.
 The couple later reconciled, but on 19 April 2015 Wawrinka posted a statement on his Facebook page announcing their divorce.
 The following day, Vuilloud strongly disputed Wawrinka's version of events.

-Wawrinka began dating WTA player Donna Vekić in 2015, their relationship becoming public knowledge after Nick Kyrgios taunted Wawrinka over it during a match at Montreal.
+Wawrinka began dating Croatian WTA player Donna Vekić in 2015, their relationship becoming public knowledge after Nick Kyrgios taunted Wawrinka over it during a match at Montreal.
 Kyrgios was subsequently fined and given a suspended ban for his comments.
 Wawrinka and Vekić were reported to have split in May 2019.

 Wawrinka appeared in the 2015 ESPN body issue, posing nude in athletic poses.

 Wawrinka has a tattoo on his left forearm in italic script that quotes the Irish writer Samuel Beckett in English: "Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
 Fail better."
 On his right rib, he has his daughter's name.

 Wawrinka is a self-proclaimed "big fan" of the Lausanne HC, his hometown ice hockey team.